← Blog

 And some things should never be the model’s job.
 Deduplication, filtering, sorting, enforcing a hard budget: these are functions.
 If a plain function can do it reliably, do not spend a model call and a prayer on it.
 Push determinism into the harness and save the model for the parts that actually need judgment.

 If the model clearly knows what to do but literally cannot do it, or the result comes back in a form it cannot use, that is a harness problem.
 No prompt fixes a missing tool.
+I go deeper on this layer in What is Harness Engineering.

 Loop: how steps become a task